1962 Asian Games: Bid

 On 23 May 1958, voting for the 1962 host took place in Tokyo, Japan, before the 1958 Asian Games.
 The Asian Games Federation council voted 22–20 in favour of the Indonesian capital over Pakistani city of Karachi, the only other candidate.

+Games perceived as Indonesian pride

+Indonesia, only recently out from the shackles of colonialism, saw the fourth Asian games as its national pride.
+On 9 April 1961, President Sukarno, while referring to these games, said in Bandung:

+Keeping this principle in mind, it acquired a loan of 12.5 million US dollars from Russia.
+With the help of Russian experts, a giant stadium was built, which could accommodate 100,000 spectators.
+Jakarta was renovated, and the efforts at renewal included complete removal of beggars and prostitutes.
+Indonesian pride was so high at that time, that it did not invite Israel and Taiwan despite both being members of the Asian Games Federation [AGF].

 Venues

 All but three official sports were held inside or around the Gelora Bung Karno Sports Complex, temporarily called the Asian Games Complex.
 The shooting event was held in Cibubur Shooting Range, in what is now lies within East Jakarta.
 The weightlifting and wrestling events were held at Ikada Sports Hall, now demolished to make way for the National Monument.
 The nearby Ikada Stadium was also used for football event, as well as Tebet football pitch, located southeast of the complex.
 The archery demonstration event was held at Menteng Stadium.

 Sports

 While Weightlifting was in the program, the IWF withdrew recognition of the Asian Games competition after the Indonesian federation barred Taiwan and Israel from taking part.